Exposed To Mold? Exactly How To Get Mold Toxicity Testing To Find Out For Sure

 As a functional medicine practitioner, I see countless people dealing with the damaging effects of mold exposure on a daily basis.
 From respiratory issues to brain problems and other chronic illnesses, mold is one of the most insidious, undetected threats to our health we face currently.
 And although there are no official statistics regarding the prevalence of mold, it is estimated that up to 47% of homes (1) have some sort of mold-related damage.

+If you've improved your diet and lifestyle but you still feel inflamed, tired, or foggy, mold may be to blame.
 That’s why it is imperative for us to understand not just the signs and symptoms of mold exposure but how to test for mold exposure to know for sure.
 So if you believe mold is behind your symptoms, read on to learn exactly how to test for mold exposure in your home and how to get tested for mold toxicity.

 ARTICLE CONTINUES BELOW